 Deception: Even if you are not fast fake cuts to what looks like open space will cause a defender to bite and fall out of position.

-Change of pace: You must vary your speed of runs.
-Walk to run, jog to stop to run, etc.
+Change of pace: You must vary your speed of runs: walk to run, jog to stop to run, etc.

 Stack

 The stack is executed when players line up downfield from the handler and systematically make cuts to become free.
-The stack is ideal for short distance throws to gain entry into the end-zone.
+The stack is ideal for short distance throws to gain entry into the endzone.
 As players peel off from the stack the handler is provided with multiple options at once.
 Just like football, there is usually a player who has been predetermined to receive the pass.
 After a few seconds if the player is not open a designated dump is used.

 Zone